cartermp/dnx-apps/app-using-dnx/Writeup.md

 Additionally, you will need to list the framework assemblies you choose to reference inside each PCL target profile in your `project.json` file.
 This will likely require, at a minimum, `mscorlib`, `System`, and `System.Core`.

 Here is an example targeting PCL Profile 344 and .NET Core, using only `System.Runtime` as a dependency.
-Note that you need to have .NET Framework already installed on your machine for this to build.

 ```
 {